 As a clinical-stage biopharmaceutical company, our operations have consumed significant amounts of cash since our inception.
 We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we conduct clinical trials of and seek regulatory approvals for BIO89-100.
-We believe that our existing cash, cash equivalents and short-term available-for-sale securities, together with the proceeds available from our line of credit pursuant to our Loan Agreement (as defined above), will fund our projected operating requirements for a period of at least one year from the date of this Quarterly Report on Form 10-Q is filed with the SEC.
+We believe that our existing cash, cash equivalents and short-term available-for-sale securities, together with the proceeds available from our line of credit pursuant to our Loan and Security Agreement (as amended, the "2021 Loan Agreement") with Silicon Valley Bank ("SVB") will fund our projected operating requirements for a period of at least one year from the date of this Quarterly Report on Form 10-Q is filed with the SEC.

 We will require additional capital to discover, develop, obtain regulatory approval for and commercialize BIO89-100 and any future product candidates.
-We do not have any committed external source of funds other than the unused portion of the line of credit available to us pursuant to the Loan Agreement.
+We do not have any committed external source of funds other than the unused portion of the line of credit available to us pursuant to the 2021 Loan Agreement and as a result of any sales that we may make pursuant to the Sales Agreement.
 We expect to finance future cash needs through public or private equity or debt offerings or product collaborations.
 Additional capital may not be available in sufficient amounts or on reasonable terms, if at all.
-If we do not raise additional capital, we may not be able to expand our operations or otherwise capitalize on our business opportunities, our business and financial condition will be negatively impacted and we may need to: significantly delay, scale back or discontinue research and discovery efforts and the development or commercialization of any product candidates or cease operations altogether;

-seek strategic alliances for research and development programs when we otherwise would not, or at an earlier stage than we would otherwise desire or on terms less favorable than might otherwise be available; or relinquish, or license on unfavorable terms, our rights to technologies or any product candidates that we otherwise would seek to develop or commercialize ourselves.
+If we do not raise additional capital, we may not be able to expand our operations or otherwise capitalize on our business opportunities, our business and financial condition will be negatively impacted and we may need to: significantly delay, scale back or discontinue research and discovery efforts and the development or commercialization of any product candidates or cease operations altogether; seek strategic alliances for research and development programs when we otherwise would not, or at an earlier stage than we would otherwise desire or on terms less favorable than might otherwise be available; or relinquish, or license on unfavorable terms, our rights to technologies or any product candidates that we otherwise would seek to develop or commercialize ourselves.